Granny Square Tutorial: 7 Easy Steps for Beginners

 This granny square tutorial will help you master joining techniques that make your projects look professional.
 Joining with a contrasting color for a pop of design.
 If your granny squares are all the same color or similar shades, joining them with a contrasting color creates a striking geometric grid that adds visual interest.
 For example, pastel squares joined with white create a clean, modern look.
 Bold-colored squares joined with black create a dramatic stained-glass effect.
 The joining round becomes part of the design rather than just a construction step.

-What Is Granny Square Size Consistency Tips?
+Granny Square Size Consistency Tips

 One of the most common frustrations when making a granny square blanket or project is that the squares end up different sizes.
 Even a difference of half an inch between squares can create visible waves or puckering when you join them together.
 Here are proven techniques for keeping your squares consistent.